-- the percentage of the Fund's assets aligned with sustainable investment objectives measured according to the sustainability opinion framework developed in-house demonstrating net positive impact of the portfolio towards achievement of SDGs; - the percentage of the Fund's assets contribution per SDGs and/or per environmental and social impact pillars (i.e. climate, biodiversity, circular economy, socio-economic development, health and wellbeing, diversity and inclusion); - 3. the estimated impact of the Fund on global average increase of temperature taking into account carbon footprint of each investee company throughout its full lifecycle (i.e. emissions scope 1, 2 and 3) and focuses on two main indicators: - "induced" emissions arising from the "lifecycle" of a company's activities, taking into account both direct emissions and those of suppliers and products. - "avoided" emissions due to improvements in energy efficiency or "green" solutions.
+- 1. the percentage of the Fund's assets aligned with sustainable investment objectives measured according to the sustainability opinion framework developed in-house demonstrating net positive impact of the portfolio towards achievement of SDGs; - 2. the percentage of the Fund's assets contribution per SDGs and/or per environmental and social impact pillars (i.e. climate, biodiversity, circular economy, socio-economic development, health and wellbeing, diversity and inclusion); - 3. the estimated impact of the Fund on global average increase of temperature taking into account carbon footprint of each investee company throughout its full lifecycle - "induced" emissions arising from the "lifecycle" of a company's activities, taking into account both direct emissions and those of suppliers and products. - solutions.